How to Avoid Life Insurance Denial

 ● The agent failed to record the information correctly.
 The agent intentionally or inadvertently did not record the proper information (which implies an agent’s intentional or inadvertent failure to properly ask the pertinent questions).

-● The insured provided the agent with the information, but was informed that the information was not important.
+● The insured provided the agent with the information but was informed that the information was not important.
 And, the agent fails to include the information in the application.

-● The insured may have been led to believe, or did honestly believe, that the undisclosed information was not material to his overall health issues.
+● The insured may have been led to believe or did honestly believe, that the undisclosed information was not material to his overall health issues.

 Furthermore, the Court in Thompson v.
 Occidental Life Insurance Company of Calif., supra, affirmed the award in favor of the plaintiff/wife, despite the fact that the insured had the obligation to read the application, and had signed the application stating that he had read the application.

-The Court held that because the examining doctor taking the information gave the impression that the insured’s review of the application, or provision of additional information, were unnecessary, there was no showing of an affirmative misrepresentation.
+The Court held that because the examining doctor taking the information gave the impression that the insured’s review of the application, or provision of additional information, was unnecessary, there was no showing of an affirmative misrepresentation.

 With respect to which party bears the burden of explaining the alleged application misrepresentations, the California Supreme Court stated: